mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ```
 storage=storage_redis
 ```
+If `storage_redis` cannot connect to the Redis server, caching will silently be disabled and a connection attempt will be made after a [timeout](#timeout) interval.

+Note that since each connection attempt itself has the same timeout, reconnection attemps will thus be made at `2 * timeout` intervals.
+The same approach is followed also if the connection is lost during the lifetime of the session.

 `storage_redis` has the following mandatory arguments:

 * `server` using which the location of the server is specified as `host[:port]`.